-When the duct system is complete and the air filter or filters are in place, determine if the airflow is correct.
+When the duct system is complete and the air filter or filters are in place, determine if the airflow is correct for both low and high fire input rates.

 - 1. Insert a duct thermometer in the supply air duct.
 The thermometer should be placed as close as practical to the furnace, but out of the "line of sight" of the heat exchanger (this prevents false readings owing to radiant heat).
 Ensure that the thermometer location is within the duct air stream.
 Avoid locations such as the inside radius of an elbow, etc. - 2.
 Insert a duct thermometer in the return air duct as close to the furnace as practical.
 Ensure that the thermometer location will be unaffected by humidifier bypass ducts, etc. Choose a location well within the main air stream. - 3.
-Operate the furnace long enough to obtain steady state conditions at the input listed on the furnace rating plate. - 4.
+Operate the furnace long enough to obtain steady state conditions at both input rates (High Fire and Low Fire). - 4.
 When the two thermometers have stabilized, usually within 5-8 minutes, compare the two readings.
 Subtract the return air temperature from the supply air temperature.
-The difference is the temperature rise, also called $\Delta T$ . - 5.
+The difference is the temperature rise, also called ∆T. - 5.
 Compare the measured $\Delta T$ to the temperature rise range shown on the rating plate.

-Unless stated differently on the rating TABLE 7 - AIR FLOW plate, the temperature rise should normally range between 35° to 65°F (20° to 36°C).
-When adjusting the temperature rise, the ideal temperature rise is approximately 50°F (28°C).
+Unless stated differently on the rating plate, the temperature rise should normally range between 35° to 65°F (20 to 36°C) High Fire, 20° to 50°F (11 to 28°C) Low Fire.
+When adjusting the temperature rise, the ideal temperature rise is approximately mid-range.

 If the measured $\Delta T$ is above the approved temperature range, there is too little air flow.
-It must be increased by removing restrictions in the ductwork, adding supply or return ductwork, or by selecting a higher motor speed.
+It must be increased by selecting the appropriate "HEAT" jumper setting, removing restrictions in the ductwork, or adding supply or return ductwork.

 If the measured $\Delta T$ is too low, there is too much air flow.
+H22.1.3